University of Georgia football player and staff member killed in car crash hours after championship celebration - KTVZ

 A 21-year-old male passenger and a 26-year-old female passenger also sustained serious injuries in the crash, according to police.
 The university said the two injured passengers were connected with the football program but did not identify them.

-“Devin and Chandler were two special people who meant so much to the University of Georgia, our football program and our athletic department,” the UGA Athletic Association said in a statement.
+“Devin and Chandler were two special people who meant so much to the University of Georgia, our football program and our athletic department,” the association said in a statement.
 “We ask that everyone keep their families in your prayers during this very difficult time.”

 Willock, a redshirt sophomore from New Milford, New Jersey, played on the offensive line in all 15 of the team’s games this year, according to Georgia’s football roster.